JustinData/GA-WDI-Work/w02/d01/ASSIGNMENT_FILES/calculator_prompt.md

 - You should make git commits as you finish each phase, so you can see the history.

 ###Specification:
-- When they visit the homepage (`/`), a user should see some text to welcome them to the calculator
+- When they visit the homepage (GET) (`/`), a user should see some text to welcome them to the calculator
-- When they visit the `/calculator` page, a user should be able to see all of the calculations that have been done in the past
+- When they visit the `/calculator` page (GET), a user should be able to see all of the calculations that have been done in the past
-- A user can see a the third calculation they've done in the past by visiting `/calculator/3`.
+- A user can see a the third calculation they've done in the past by visiting `/calculator/3` (GET).
 Same with any other number.
 If the calculation doesn't exist, they should see text saying that the id wasn't found.
-- A user can POST an Addition calculation to `/calculator/add` by providing 2 numbers.
+- A user can POST an Addition calculation to `/calculator/add` by providing 2 numbers as parameters.
 - Same with `/calculator/subtract`, `/calculator/multiply`, and `/calculator/divide`
 - The calculator can add, subtract, multiply and divide.